 Q: Who does the procedure?
 A: The procedure is performed by Dr. Song with a surgical assistant.

 Q: How long does the treatment take?
-A: The whole process can be completed in as little a 2 hours but could take over 5 hours depending on how much you are having done and what other procedures you are having done at the same time.
+A: The whole process can be completed in as little a 1 1/2 to 2 hours but could take longer depending on how much you are having done and what other procedures you are having done at the same time.
 For example, many people like to have a full makeover including liposuction, skin tightening and laser treatments to take advantage of the cost saving.

 Q: How much does it cost?
 A: The cost of the treatment will depend on whether you are doing a partial fat transfer or a whole face stem cell face lift.
 If the procedure is done in combination with other related treatments such as skin tightening, liposuction, stem cell treatment to joints and laser resurfacing, we can put together a package that can save you a lot of money.
 The best thing to do is to come in for a consultation and we can give you an exact quote.